 Symptom Possible Solution When connecting the gaming device to the game console ports, the computer keeps going back to PC mode.
-Ensure that the device and the computer are on.
-Ensure that the source you want has a check mark next to it in the onscreen menu (either HDMI or composite audio/video).
-After you successfully select the source, you should see an onscreen display similar to this: Audio drops when a video game is being played.
+Ensure that the gaming device and the computer are on.
+Ensure that the source you want is highlighted on the PIP menu.
+No Signal message appears on the display.
+Ensure that the gaming device is on.
+Make sure the HDMI cable is connected from the gaming device to the computer.
+Make sure the HDMI source selected on the PIP menu matches the HDMI connector at the side of the computer.
+Audio drops when a video game is being played.
 The system is on Mute.
 Press the Volume + or Volume - button on the side of the computer to get out of Mute state.
-Ensure that the correct audio source is selected.
-If an HDMI-compatible device is connected, press the A/V button to enable the onscreen display, and then press the A/V button until HDMI is selected.
-If composite audio/video is connected, use the button to select composite.
+Check the volume setting on the PIP menu.
 Open the Audio Settings menu from within the gaming application to ensure that the correct audio format output is selected.
 Choose Digital Stereo, or PCM Audio.
 (HP TouchSmart PC does not support AC3, DTS, Dolby Digital 5.1.)
-If you see the following audio warning onscreen, it means one of two errors: If you see the following audio warning onscreen, it means one of two errors: If you see the following audio warning onscreen, it means one of two errors: If you see the following audio warning onscreen, it means one of two errors: If you see the following audio warning onscreen, it means one of two errors: If you see the following audio warning onscreen, it means one of two errors: The A/V source mode is HDMI, but the audio output is Dolby Digital or DTS.